lmcandrews22/ai-workflow-portfolio/README.md

 ##  Viewing the Workflows

 * JSON files are located in the `Workflows/` folder
-* Screenshots and supporting assets are located in `docs/`
+* Screenshots and supporting assets are located in `docs/` (includes n8n workflows, database tables, and UI views)
 * Credentials/API keys have been removed for security

 ---